Boo Williams

-Eddie Lee "Boo" Williams (born June 22, 1979) is an American former professional football tight end who played for the New Orleans Saints from 2001 to 2004.
+Eddie Lee "Boo" Williams (born June 22, 1979) is an American former professional football player who was a tight end for the New Orleans Saints of the National Football League (NFL) from 2001 to 2004.
 He played college football for the Arkansas Razorbacks as a wide receiver.

 College career

 Williams played two seasons at Coffeyville Community College in Kansas, where he was a two-time All-American catching 83 passes for 1,687 yards and 21 touchdowns as a split end wide receiver.
 He then transferred to the University of Arkansas for the 1999 and 2000 seasons where he caught 80 receptions for 1,123 yards and 11 touchdowns.